dleppik/EgTest/README.md

 ```

 ##Generating Unit Tests

+**A JUnit 4 test generator is in progress, with Gradle integration as the initial target.**

 A properly formed EgTest unit test is in the same package as the class being tested, but it should have a name which
 does not conflict with typical unit test class names.
 That way the same test suite can simultaneously run EgTests and